MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 The operationalization engine is based on ASP .NET Core with simplified deployment APIs and new app integration experiences:

-+ Configuration using an administrative tool, used to set up web and compute nodes and grant administrator rights.
++ Configuration using an administrative tool, used to designate web and compute nodes and grant administrator rights.

-+ Simplified deployment refers to the ability to turn R analytics into a Web Service with minor code changes.
++ Simplified deployment refers to bundling R analytics into a Web Service with minor code changes.
 The `mrsdeploy` package enables Web service deployment for both R Client and R Server, but to do this programmatically, R Server is required.

 + Simplified app integration refers to Swagger-based APIs, easy to consume, supported on a wide range of programming languages.

 + In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 Connections are encrypted using HTTPS and only authenticated requests are accepted.

-No separate installation is required for operationalization functionality, but configuration is required to enable it.
-It is bundled into the R Server installer on selected platformsincluding Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu only.
+No separate installation is required for operationalization, but configuration is required before you can use it.
+It is bundled into the R Server installer on selected platforms including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
 For details, see [Supported platforms](rserver-install-supported-platforms.md).
-For more information, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).
+For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 **R Server for Linux**